|Horse Racing: Articles - Terminology - How to Bet - Home|

 Is the horse changing distances today?

-many price winners are changing distances, pay attention to changes in distance. front runners that are shortening up in distance and closers that are stretching out are factors to pay attention to as well
+many good price winners are changing distances, pay attention to changes in distance. front runners that are shortening up in distance and closers that are stretching out are factors to pay attention to

 Factor #2 Starts & Layoff Factors